 You can go horseback rising when in Las Vegas, only 20 miles from downtown.
 It’s Cowboy Trail Rides, the most rugged, rewarding and beautiful cowboy-style experience a traveler can have.

-It’s a daily excursion that takes you away from all the glitz, glam and neon of the gambling capital of the world, and out on a one- to five-hour trail ride through the Red Rock Canyon National Conservation Area.
+It’s an excursion that takes you away from all the glitz and neon of the gambling capital of the world.
+Ans it takes you out on a one- to five-hour trail ride through the Red Rock Canyon National Conservation Area.
 It’s a family-operated attraction run year-round by a congenial cowboy couple whose goal is to continue to bring something different to the typical Las Vegas experience.

 A Taste of the American West While Horseback Riding

-It’s the perfect and easy excursion for those who want a taste of the American West, an added “wild with style” entrée to one’s Las Vegas menu.
-In fact, when we took a ride we met Las Vegas visitors from around the world, some who vowed this was the best day of their trip to America’s playground, even better than one of the expensive shows on the Strip.
+It’s the perfect and easy excursion for those who want a taste of the American West.
+An added “wild with style” entrée to one’s Las Vegas menu, you might say.
+In fact, when we took a ride we met Las Vegas visitors from around the world.
+Some of them vowed this was the best day of their trip to America’s playground…even better than one of the expensive shows on the Strip.
 We’d have to agree it was one of the most memorable and special times.

-Join Cowboy Trail Rides to go horseback riding outside Las Vegas and you become a cowboy or cowgirl for a day.
-You’re part of the experience, not a member of the audience as you are on The Strip, and it provides a thrilling, exhilarating feeling where one’s imagination often runs wild.
+Become a cowboy or cowgirl for a day when you join Cowboy Trail Rides to go horseback riding.
+You’re part of the experience, not a member of the audience as you are on The Strip.
+And it provides a thrilling, exhilarating feeling where one’s imagination often runs wild.

-While Cowboy Trail Rides offers an assortment of horseback rides outside Las Vegas – from the one-hour Coyote Canyon Ride to the five-hour Wow Ride – our favorite is the sunset ride with the Western-style outdoor dinner around a campfire, complete with songs sung by a guitar-strumming cowboy.
-Many people, including us, enjoyed our cowboy’s performance so much we snagged a copy of his music to take home along with, of course, the requisite t-shirts.
+Cowboy Trail Rides offers several horseback rides outside Las Vegas.
+Basically, they range from the one-hour Coyote Canyon Ride to the five-hour Wow Ride.
+Our favorite, however, is the sunset ride.
+The you can enjoy a Western-style outdoor dinner around a campfire, complete with songs sung by a guitar-strumming cowboy.
+We enjoyed the performance so much we snagged a copy of his music to take home along with the requisite t-shirts.

 Great Food on Our Cowboy Trail Rides